 1. Medicaid NFs must not admit, on or after January 1, 1989, any new resident who has:

-o Mental illness (MI), unless the State mental health authority has determined, based on an independent evaluation performed by a person or entity other than the State mental health authority, prior to admission, that the individual requires the level of services provided by a NF and, if so, whether the individual requires for MI; or
+o Mental illness (MI), unless the State mental health authority has determined, based on an independent evaluation performed by a person or entity other than the State mental health authority, prior to admission, that the individual requires the level of services provided by a NF and, if so, whether the individual requires specialized services for MI; or

-o Mental retardation (MR), unless the State MR or developmental disability authority has determined prior to admission that the individual requires the level of services provided by a NF, and, if so, whether the individual requires for MR. (See §1919(b)(3)(F) of the Act.)
+o Mental retardation (MR), unless the State MR or developmental disability authority has determined prior to admission that the individual requires the level of services provided by a NF, and, if so, whether the individual requires specialized services for MR. (See §1919(b)(3)(F) of the Act.)

+A mentally ill individual is redefined under OBRA 1990 as one who has a serious mental illness as defined by the Secretary in consultation with the National Institute of Mental Health and does not have a primary diagnosis of dementia or a diagnosis of dementia and a primary diagnosis that is not a serious mental illness.

 2. Approval of your State plan requires that: